 6. Get comfortable with being uncomfortable

 If you are starting, revisiting or refining a financial goal, you will need to get acquainted to being temporarily uncomfortable.
-You may have engaged in poor financial habits for years and unlearning them will take discipline, saying no to your wants and pleasure.
+You may have engaged in poor financial habits for years and unlearning them will take discipline and saying no to your wants and pleasure.

 7. Do not be apart of "team too much"

-You may be tempted to take on ALL of the resolutions in the galaxy but I want you to reel in your excitement and have you take on controlled focus.
+You may be tempted to take on ALL of the goals in the galaxy but I want you to reel in your excitement and have practice controlled focus.
 Listen, I get it.
-I have several things I want to accomplish this year financially.
-Do not overwhelm yourself with so many targets to hit.
-Master and streamline your plan for success in one area, use then duplicate that system to slay everything else.
+I have several things I want to accomplish for the remainder of the year financially.
+For this next season, do not overwhelm yourself with so many targets to hit.
+Master and streamline your plan for success in one area, then duplicate that system to slay everything else.

-I pray this year brings about the meaningful financial change you are seeking.
-More importantly, I want to encourage you to celebrate the small steps that seem insignificant.
+I pray this next quarter brings about the meaningful financial change you are seeking.
+Dust off what didn't work but more importantly, I want to encourage you to celebrate the small steps and the areas you did well in!
 This financial journey is a marathon, not a race.
 Stay the course!